 The written policies and procedures shall also address the responsibility of Members to pay for unauthorized health care services obtained from non-participating Providers and their right to know the procedures for obtaining authorization for such services.
 The Contractor shall also have policies addressing the responsibility of each Member to cooperate with those providing health care services by supplying information essential to the rendition of optimal care, following instructions and guidelines for care that they have agreed upon with those providing health care services, and showing courtesy and respect to Providers and staff.
-A written description of the rights and responsibilities of Members shall be included in the Member information materials provided to new Members.
-A copy of the Contractor's policies and procedures regarding Member rights and responsibilities shall be provided to all Network Providers and any Out-of-network Providers to whom Members may be referred.
+A written description of the rights and responsibilities of Members.
+A copy of the Contractor's policies and procedures regarding Member rights and responsibilities shall be providers to whom Members may be referred.